 OrgAlk was observed in Tanafjord in the Barents Sea, the Barents Sea Opening, and several Svalbard fjords including Adventfjord, Billefjord, Tempelfjord, and Isfjord, with values ranging from 1 to 33 μmol kg⁻¹ (mean=11±7 μmol kg⁻¹; Fig. 1).
-Elevated OrgAlk concentrations were particularly evident in low-salinity areas influenced by freshwater inputs, and generally decreasing as salinity increased (Fig. 2a).
+Elevated OrgAlk concentrations were particularly evident in low-salinity areas influenced by freshwater inputs, and generally decreased as salinity increased (Fig. 2a).
 The OrgAlk:TA ratio varied between 0.1% and 7.2%, with a mean of 0.9%, and reached its maximum in Adventfjord, where salinity was zero, underscoring the significance of OrgAlk as a component of TA in low-salinity coastal waters (Fig. 2b).
 A strong correlation between the OrgAlk:TA ratio and salinity was observed, best described by a polynomial fit with an R2 value of 0.91 (n = 42; Fig. 2b), highlighting the pronounced influence of terrestrial inputs on seawater OrgAlk.

-The organic acid species in these regions primarily comprise two groups: organic acid group 1, with dissociation constant values (pKa1 in Supplementary Table S1) between 4.8 and 6.1, and organic acid group 2, with its dissociation constant values (pKa2 in Supplementary Table S1) between 7.2 and 8.9.
+The organic acid species in these regions primarily comprise two groups: organic acid group 1, with dissociation constant values (pKa1 in Supplementary Table 1) between 4.8 and 6.1, and organic acid group 2, with its dissociation constant values (pKa2 in Supplementary Table 1) between 7.2 and 8.9.
 Organic acid group 1 likely corresponds to carboxylic acid groups, whereas organic acid group 2, the predominant organic acid species, is likely associated with phenolic or amine compounds23.
-Both groups showed consistently low variability in dissociation constants across all study sites (Supplementary Table S1).
+Both groups showed consistently low variability in dissociation constants across all study sites (Supplementary Table 1).